paveljee/AI-Abstract-Screening-Tool/README.md

 For licensing inquiries, please contact: [Jin Kyu Kim, MD; jjk.kim@mail.utoronto.ca]

+**For questions about [this fork](https://github.com/paveljee/AI-Abstract-Screening-Tool), please contact [@paveljee](https://github.com/paveljee)**

 ## Acknowledgments

 - Bootstrap for UI components
 - FontAwesome for icons
 - jQuery for JavaScript functionality
-- OpenAI for GPT-4 API
+- OpenAI for GPT-4 API and GPT-OSS
+- Georgi Gerganov and the GGML community for llama.cpp and model releases

 ## Future Improvements